 ‘Living costs’ cover whatever you need to pay for, excluding tuition fees, while you’re at university.
-For example:

 - costs/study materials